ericallam/dynamodb-spec-generator/README.md

 > Query in parallel for the range \[0..N] to get all shards

-Perform a [Query](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#query-property "Query") against the Gsi2 index with a `#Data BETWEEN :DataMin AND :DataMax` condition on the sort key:
+Perform a [DocumentClient.query](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#query-property "DocumentClient.query") against the Gsi2 index with a `#Data BETWEEN :DataMin AND :DataMax` condition on the sort key:

 ```json
 {